xarray-contrib/datatree/docs/source/data-structures.rst

     node0 = DataTree(name="General Sherman")
     node1.parent = node0

-Our tree now has a new root:
+Our tree now has three nodes within it, and one of the two new nodes has become the new root:

 .. ipython:: python

-    node2.root
+    node0

 Is is at tree construction time that consistency checks are enforced.
 For instance, if we try to create a `cycle` the constructor will raise an error: